-20 Most detailed measurements of NMHCs have historically been focused on urban centres, however there are increasing efforts now made to establish trends in the background atmosphere through the WMO Global Atmosphere Watch programme.
+Whilst sporadic research grade measurements of hydrocarbons have been made throughout the background troposphere, and some long-term records do exist, most routine and long-term observations continue to be focused on urban centres, reflecting air quality drivers.
+However there are increasing efforts now made to establish trends in the background atmosphere through the WMO Global Atmosphere Watch programme.
 GAW covers a wide range of parameters relating to atmospheric composition, and is considered the atmospheric chemistry component of the Global Climate Observing System (GCOS).
 Details can be found at www.wmo.int/gaw.
-Reactive gases form a subset of species to be observed including surface ozone (O3), carbon monoxide (CO), volatile organic compounds (VOCs), oxidised nitrogen compounds (NO_x, NO_y), and sulphur dioxide (SO2).
-GAW comprises several hundred observing sites, classified as "Contributing", "Regional" and "Global" depending on the scope of the measurement programme at each location.
-We consider it useful to examine the major NMHC source influences on the primary Global measurement stations in that network, accepting that at present only a small number make continuous NMHC measurements.
-We focus here on the 28 Global GAW stations that make the most comprehensive range of measurements.
-The names and locations of the Global stations are shown in Table 3 and in Fig. 7.
+Reactive gases form a subset of species to be observed including surface ozone (O_3) , carbon monoxide (CO), volatile organic compounds (VOCs), oxidised nitrogen compounds (NO_x, NO_y) , and sulphur dioxide (SO_2) .
+GAW comprises several hundred observing sites, classified as "contributing", "regional" and "global" depending on the scope of the measurement programme at each location.
+We consider it useful to examine the major NMHC source influences on the primary global measurement stations in that network, accepting that at present only a small number make continuous NMHC measurements.
+We focus here on the 28 global GAW stations that make the most comprehensive range of measurements.
+The names and locations of the global stations are shown in Table 3 and in Fig. 7.

 Using output from the GEOS-Chem model we simulate an annual time series for benzene (biomass burning derived and total) for four "clean" background surface GAW sites from around the world.
+For this we continue to use the standard RETRO emissions.
 Figure 8 shows for four selected GAW locations, the simulated total benzene at each site, the benzene derived from biomass burning, and a separate plot showing the fractional contributions.
+Should we apply our calculated two-thirds reduction in anthropogenic emissions then naturally these plots are shifted substantially to show increasing biomass burning influence and this is reflected in our later Table 4.
 At present none of these sites has online measurements year round.
-Those sites in reasonable proximity to biomass 15 burning sources, (e.g. Barrow, Alaska and Bukit Kototabang, Indonesia) are subject to significant impacts with medalled benzene events of a 500 party due almost entirely.

-to significant impacts with modelled benzene events of ~ 500 pptv due almost entirely due to burning.
-Very remote GAW sites (e.g. Samoa, Halley) show very low absolute concentrations but show a significant fraction of that coming from biomass burning.
+Those sites in reasonable proximity to biomass burning sources, (e.g. Barrow, Alaska and Bukit Kototabang, Indonesia) are subject to significant impacts with modelled benzene events of ~ 500 pptv due almost entirely due to burning.
+Remote GAW sites (e.g. Samoa, Halley) show very low absolute concentrations but show a significant fraction of that coming from biomass burning.
+Taking Barrow as a test case, the implied CO concentrations during the burning maximum would be of the order 600-800 ppb.
+Publically available data on the NOAA ESRL website indicates peak CO values in 2009, derived from flask samples, as 678 ppb, in good agreement with the model.